Digitalroot-Valheim/Digitalroot.Valheim.SlopeCombatFix/docs/README.md

 **GNU Affero General Public License v3.0**
 Closed-source license is available for commercial use.

-## Digitalroot.Valheim.SlopeCombatFix
+## Digitalroot.Valheim.SlopeCombatAssistance
 This is Digitalroot's take on the Slope Combat Fix mod.
 - DoD compatible.
 - **_Effects the Player only._**